learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 end
 ```

-- We can use the [built in Rails HTTP status code symbols](https://gist.github.com/mlanett/a31c340b132ddefa9cca) when sending responses to the client `status: :not_acceptable`, for instance.
-Forgot what status codes are?
+- We can use the [built in Rails HTTP status code symbols](https://gist.github.com/mlanett/a31c340b132ddefa9cca) when sending responses to the client; `status: :not_acceptable`, for instance.
+Need a refresher on [HTTP Status Codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)?
 Check out [httpstatusrappers.com/](http://httpstatusrappers.com/)

 - And update our [`UserSerializer`][user_serializer]: